 It used to be a really polarizing trend—either you loved it, or it never was your thing—but facial hair has undeniably been having its moment.
 The past few years, especially since the No-Shave November/#Movember movement for cancer awareness, have seen more and more men embrace nature’s course.

-7 Popular Facial Hair Looks
+10 Popular Facial Hair Looks

 Stubble can be quite the crowd-pleaser, depending on how deliberate it looks.
-Walking into the office with an unintentional, stayed-up-all-night 2-o’clock shadow might look unkempt, but an even, allover patina of stubble can seem, well, downright sexy.
+Walking into the office with an unintentional, stayed-up-all-night 2-o’clock shadow might look unkempt, but an even, allover patina of stubble can seem, on-point.
 The gateway drug of beards, experimenting with some light stubble for a week or so can help you feel your way into having more (or less) facial hair.
 This can also be the end of the road for you, and if so, just make sure your jawline is around the same density as your moustache for a neater look.

-6. Full Beard
+7. Full Beard

-7. Long/Terminal Beard
+8. Long/Terminal Beard